Stages Of Cancer

 What is TNM staging system?

 Most often, doctors use the TNM staging system to stage cancer.
 It is managed by AJCC (American Joint Cancer Committee) and UICC (Union for International Cancer Control).
 The letters T, N, and M in this scheme represent a different field of cancer development.
 Based on the test results, each letter is assigned to a score by the physicians.
 But not all cancers, such as Hodgkin’s lymphoma, are classified according to TNM scores.

-T = Tumour The T score is a mark of primary tumour magnitude.
-The first mass of cancer cells in the body is the main tumour.
-The primary tumour will grow big if untreated.
+T = Tumor the T score is a mark of primary tumor magnitude.
+The first mass of cancer cells in the body is the main tumor.
+The primary tumor will grow big if untreated.
 It can also expand through the tissue layers it started out in.
-This is called the expansion of the tumour.
-If the tumour has developed through a structure’s outer edge, it may develop into other nearby structures.
+This is called the expansion of the tumor.
+If the tumor has developed through a structure’s outer edge, it may develop into other nearby structures.
 That is known as an invasion.
-The T scores are based on primary tumour presence, size, and scale.
-A TX score means that one can not determine the primary tumour.
-A T0 score indicates the primary tumour is not present.
-Cancer may occur but does not have a primary tumour.
-A Tis score indicates that there are irregular or cancer cells but the cells have no risk of spreading to distant locations.
-Scores of T1, T2, and so on are dependent on the size, extent or both of the primary tumour.
+The T scores are based on primary tumor presence, size, and scale.
+A TX score means that one cannot determine the primary tumor.
+A T0 score indicates the primary tumor is not present.
+Cancer may occur but does not have a primary tumor.
+A Tis score indicates that there is irregular or cancer cells, but the cells have no risk of spreading to distant locations.
+Scores of T1, T2, and so on are dependent on the size, extent or both of the primary tumor.
 Higher values mean greater cancer coverage.

-N ratings are dependent on whether cancer is present in neighbouring lymph nodes, and the number or area of cancer nodes.
-An NX score means that one can not determine the lymph nodes.
+N ratings are dependent on whether cancer is present in neighboring lymph nodes, and the number or area of cancer nodes.
+An NX score means that one cannot determine the lymph nodes.
 A score of N0 means there was no cancer in the lymph nodes.
 N1, N2, and N3 ratings are dependent on the number of cancer nodes, or nodal cancer classes.
 Higher values mean greater cancer coverage.

 What are TNM staging labels?